The Mathematical Sciences Programme

 Similar to many other undergraduate programmes in the Mathematical Sciences, our programme aims to equip the graduates with strong logical thinking, reasoning, and problem-solving skills.
 Compared to some other Mathematics or Mathematical Sciences programmes, ours stands out in the following ways:

-- Our curriculum incorporates computational elements in many places, as we believe that information technology (IT) skills are increasingly important both in the workplace and in mathematical research.
+- Computational skills are incorporated throughout our curriculum.
+Such skills are increasingly important both in the workplace and in mathematical research.
 Apart from a compulsory course in scientific programming, many courses include a programming component.

-- Special challenges for outstanding students.
-We offer "Advanced Investigations" courses that are taken in tandem with our regular courses (calculus, linear algebra, etc.), and enrich the material by introducing additional challenging problems to solve.
-At higher levels, we provide a variety of Special Courses and the opportunity to pursue a research project under the personal supervision of a faculty member.
+- We offer special challenges for outstanding students, in the form of "Advanced Investigations" courses taken in tandem with our regular courses (calculus, linear algebra, etc.) These enrich the material by introducing additional challenging problems to solve.
+At higher levels, we offer a variety of Special Courses and the opportunity to pursue a research project under the personal supervision of a faculty member.

 - Our programme is deliberately interdisciplinary in nature, in recognition of the important role played by mathematics and statistics in science, engineering and social sciences.
-Our curriculum is not limited to courses from the Division of Mathematical Sciences; it also includes prescribed electives offered by many other schools, which can be used to help fulfill the programme's coursework requirements.
+Our curriculum is not limited to courses from the Division of Mathematical Sciences; prescribed electives in other disciplines can be used to fulfill the coursework requirements.